JabRef/user-documentation/en/Medline.md

 ## Using a Proxy Server

-If you need to use an HTTP proxy server, you can configure JabRef to use a proxy using the "Network" preferences (**Options -&gt; Preferences -&gt; Network**).
+If you need to use an HTTP proxy server, you can configure JabRef to use a proxy using the "Network" preferences (**Options → Preferences → Network**).

 ## Mass downloading of articles